 …or use a fulfillment service.

 Consumer demands are increasing with many expecting free or low-cost delivery, and no one wants to wait 3 weeks for their goods to arrive.
 This can make it difficult to compete with local retailers who have faster delivery times and lower shipping costs, and creates a headache for retailers who want to grow internationally.
-Investigating good local outsourced fulfilment partners who can pick/pack and ship products for next day delivery will help retailers address this challenge.
+Investigating good local outsourced fulfillment partners who can pick/pack and ship products for next day delivery will help retailers address this challenge.